How To Make Tissue Paper Flowers For A Beautiful Backdrop

 Step 5: Foldout

 Pull the folds apart and start to pull each layer of fold-out.
-Pull the outermost fold towards the center and carefully bring each layer out from there.
-Pull one fold from one side and then alternate to the other side and continue one until you have reached the last fold.
+Then send the outermost fold towards the center and carefully bring each layer out from there.
+Next, pull one fold from one side and then alternate to the other side and continue one until you have reached the last fold.
 Keep the last fold flat so that it will fit on a surface.

 If you prefer to have totally rounded out flowers, just use more tissue paper in longer pieces and pull both sides out towards the center working towards a middle piece in the fold that is your centerpiece.
-Or stick with the method above and attach two half flowers together with twine or tape.
+Or stick with the method above and attach two halfs of a paper flower together with twine or tape.

 Display on a piece of craft paper for a fun buffet backdrop.
-These multi-toned oranges and pinks mixed in with gold are perfect for an autumn baby shower or farmers’ market themed party!
+These multi-toned oranges and pinks mixed in with gold are perfect for an autumn baby shower, birthday party, or farmers’ market themed party.